bajames/resume/README.md

 * Selecting photographs for a destination / United States 9,076,079
 * Selecting photographs for a destination or point of interest / United States 9,483,495
 * Document-authorized access to a shared workspace Various embodiments / United States 9,491,150

-### Applications:
+* Voice action biasing system / United States 9,691,384
-* Intermittent connectivity tolerant replicated document collaboration workspaces / United States US 20140032500 A1
+* Selecting photographs for a destination or point of interest / United States 9,805,428
-* Destination and point of interest search / United States US 20140279261 A1
+* Many pending applications

 ## Citizenship:
 * United States